Table of Contents

 Consider 1 m3 of air at a temperature ‘T’.

-i.e. relative humidity will be 100% if 1 m3 of atmosphere contains 0.5 kg of water vapor at temperature T.
+That is, relative humidity will be 100% if 1 m3 of air contains 0.5 kg of water vapor at temperature T (saturation temperature or saturation point).

-Imagine that 1 m3 of atmosphere at a given time is made up of 0.2 kg of water vapor at a temperature ‘T’.
+Assume that 1 m3 of air at a given time consists of 0.2 kg of water vapor at a temperature ‘T’.

 Absolute Humidity = 0.2 kg/ m3 and